kmain4/Docker-WordPress-Shibboleth/README.md

-# Docker-WordPress-Shibboleth
+# Docker-php-apache-shibboleth
-A docker based on the Wordpress:apache image that includes Shibboleth
+A docker based on the php:apache image that installs Shibboleth